lucasmoschen/optimal-control-biological/README.md

 The objective of this project is to introduce the basic concepts of Optimum
 Control: existence of solution, Pontryagin Maximum Principle and Dynamic Programming Principle.
-We intend to study different formulations of a control problem, examples of problems in real life, specially with biologic applications and basic theoretical results.
-The main reference of the the project was the book [Optimal Control Applied to Biological Models](https://www.routledge.com/Optimal-Control-Applied-to-Biological-Models/Lenhart-Workman/p/book/9781584886402#:~:text=Optimal%20Control%20Applied%20to%20Biological%20Models%20thoroughly%20develops%20the%20mathematical,this%20theory%20to%20biological%20models.&text=In%20addition%2C%20the%20authors%20introduce,partial%20differential%20equations%20(PDEs).).
+We intend to study different formulations of a control problem, examples of problems in real life, specially with biologic applications, and basic theoretical results.
+The main reference of the the project was the book written by Suzanne Lenhart and John T. Workman called
+[Optimal Control Applied to Biological Models](https://www.routledge.com/Optimal-Control-Applied-to-Biological-Models/Lenhart-Workman/p/book/9781584886402#:~:text=Optimal%20Control%20Applied%20to%20Biological%20Models%20thoroughly%20develops%20the%20mathematical,this%20theory%20to%20biological%20models.&text=In%20addition%2C%20the%20authors%20introduce,partial%20differential%20equations%20(PDEs).).

+It was produced notes based in the main reference in the form of a book.

 ### Built With